Ahrefs vs Semrush — Which Should You Use?

 Keyword clustering in Ahrefs

-Of the two topic clustering tools, I prefer Ahrefs’ — it lets you cluster keywords more easily and into more logical groupings.
-It lets you cluster phrases that involve the actual keyword you entered more easily, while Semrush seems to give you a bunch of clusters that are related to it.
+Of the two topic clustering tools, I slightly prefer Ahrefs’ — it lets you cluster keywords more easily and into more logical groupings.
+It lets you group phrases that involve the actual keyword you entered, while Semrush seems to give you a bunch of clusters that are related to it.

 Banner advert for Semrush